987690183/VirtualLocation/README.md

 # VirualLocation
-It can modify the system positioning of iOS devices and simulate any virtual location
+It is an osx software,it can modify the system positioning of iOS devices and simulate any location

 #Using
 Before using it, your iOS device needs to have the corresponding version of DeveloperImage installed and You can find the DeveloperImage file under '/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/DeviceSupport'